NKSS9027/Biodiversity-loss-of-the-Brazilian-soy-market/README1.md

 Reproducibility Dataset (Zenodo): Functions as the core package for workflow validation.
 It provides an optimised, lightweight subset—including tabular databases, shapefiles, intermediate outputs, and specific raster layers—designed to fully execute and verify the pipeline for a default reference year (2019) and a single selected municipality.

-Comprehensive Core Dataset: Datasets omitted from Zenodo due to storage limitations or restrictive licensing types, which are necessary to obtain the full comprehensive results of the study, are detailed further below.
+Comprehensive Core Dataset: Datasets omitted from Zenodo due to storage limitations or restrictive licensing types, which are necessary to obtain the full comprehensive results of the study, as detailed further below.
 Specific instructions for accessing and obtaining these files are provided in the description section of each dataset.

-To fully replicate the analysis or run the scripts, you must combine the R code with the data cores hosted on Zenodo.
+To fully replicate the analysis or run the scripts, users must combine the R code with the data cores hosted on Zenodo.
 </div>
 ---